consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 DRP 0.6 implementors MUST support application/jwt request and application/json responses.

+[XXX: link/embed request flow diagram from plantuml]

 [expand endpoints with their failure states]

 ### 2.01 `GET /.well-known/data-rights.json` ("Data Rights Discovery" endpoint)

+[XXX: signal intention to move this information in to service directory in 0.8 or 0.9]

 This is the Data Rights Discovery endpoint, responding at a well-known endpoint on the Covered Business’s primary User focused domain.
 This [RFC8615] URI will return a JSON document conforming to this schema.
 This endpoint exists for Users and Authorized Agents to be able to take Data Rights Actions.